decentralized-identity/didcomm-messaging/docs/spec-files/message_structure.md

 The validity of the [DID Rotation](#did-rotation) is verified by checking the JWT signature against the key indicated in the `kid` header parameter.
 The indicated key MUST be authorized in the [DID Document](https://www.w3.org/TR/did-core/#dfn-did-documents) of the prior [DID](https://www.w3.org/TR/did-core/) (`iss`).

-The `from_prior` attribute SHOULD be included in messages sent until the party rotating receives a message sent to the new [DID](https://www.w3.org/TR/did-core/).
-If multiple messages are received to containing the rotation headers after being processed by the recipient, they may be ignored.
+The `from_prior` attribute MUST be included in messages sent until the party rotating receives a message sent to the new [DID](https://www.w3.org/TR/did-core/).
+If multiple messages are received to containing the rotation headers after being processed by the recipient, they MAY be ignored.

 #### JWT Details